 Finally, don’t panic!
 Our Heavenly Father cares for us, and his world.
 Whatever he is working through this is for our good, and our trust in Christ, who loves and cares for us, means we look at the events of this world very differently to the rest of humankind.
 Matthew 6:25–34.

 The government has a well-defined system of alert levels.
 This comes with strict protocols for all New Zealanders, including staying at home and stopping all in-person interactions with others outside of your household ‘bubble’.
 Titus 3 calls us to be good citizens, by following this government direction we are obeying God’s word.
 If the alert level allows it, then churches are free to meet together in person.

 How will we stay connected?

 Each Parish and Branch Church has determined the best way to stay in touch.
 Some are live streaming Sunday services via various online platforms (e.g. Facebook, or Youtube).
 Others are connecting via AV meeting services like Skype or Zoom.
 Some others have chosen the tried and true ‘phone-tree’.
 All congregations are making every effort to help people stay connected.
 If you have not been contacted please don’t sit alone, reach out to your vicar or small group leader directly.

 How do we care for each other while we aren’t meeting?

-In addition to the ways described above, it is important to make sure we are checking on our church family members in a meaningful way.
+It is important to make sure we are checking on our church family members in a meaningful way.
 Offering to grocery shop, or pop down to the pharmacy are examples of practical ways we can help each other.
-If you are someone who needs this kind of assistance please make sure you reach out to your home group leader or pastoral care coordinator.
+If you are someone who needs this kind of assistance please make sure you reach out to your homegroup leader or pastoral care coordinator.